Which sections should you read?

 Commercial or non-residential building uses such as offices, education and public facilities.

-This section applies to commercial, residential and mixed useA well-integrated mix of different land uses which may include retail, employment, leisure and other service uses with decent homes of different types and tenures to support a range of household sizes, ages and incomes.
-More tall buildings over six storeys in height.
+This section applies to commercial, residential and mixed useA well-integrated mix of different land uses which may include retail, employment, leisure and other service uses with decent homes of different types and tenures to support a range of household sizes, ages and incomes. tall buildings over six storeys in height.

 Innovation